Q. WHAT IS A SPLIT SYSTEM AIR CONDITIONER?

 A. A split system air conditioner consists of two main components: A Condenser that sits outside of the building that creates air conditioning with refrigerant and an Evaporator that expels the cooled or heated air into the area of choice.
 Ex.
 Bedroom, living room, office, etc. Split systems or mini splits get there name by the condenser being separate from the evaporator.

-A. The best way to find a certified licensed contractor is to look up Air Conditioning-Contractors in the yellow pages.
+A. The best way to find a certified licensed contractor is to look up Air Conditioning-Contractors.

 A. Split systems can only be operated above freezing temperatures.
 A heat pump unit creates heat but will not operate below freezing temperatures.
 A unit with supplemental electric heat is needed for heat below freezing temperatures.
 Ex.
 Model Number: RAC020A6ER.
 A low ambient kit can be added to operate at temperatures below freezing in the air conditioning mode only.
 Low ambient kits slow down the fan so air conditioning can be created at temperatures as low as 0 degrees Fahrenheit.
 This is ideal for computer server rooms and areas that require air conditioning year round.
 Many customers have purchased a crank case heater to wrap around the condenser's compressor for continued operation in colder temperatures.

 Q. MY UNIT SAYS THAT THE CONDENSER COMES PRECHARGED; DOES THIS MEAN I DON'T HAVE TO ADD OR SUBTRACT REFRIGERANT?

 A. Many condensers come precharged.
 Search the "Overview Specifications" for the footage of precharge.
 With any install some refrigerant will need to be added or subtracted for proper performance.
 Refrigerant gauges are connected to find the optimum refrigerant pressure for each air conditioning unit.